majikthise911/Token_Crowdsale/Martian_Token_Crowdsale-main/README_Instruction.md

 5. Check for any errors, and debug them as needed.

-6. Take a screenshot of the successful compilation of the contract, and add it to the Evaluation Evidence section of the `README.md` file for your GitHub repository.

 ### Step 3: Create the KaseiCoin Deployer Contract

-In this subsection, you’ll create the KaseiCoin deployer contract.
+In this subsection, we create the KaseiCoin deployer contract.
 Start by uncommenting the `KaseiCoinCrowdsaleDeployer` contract in the provided `KaseiCoinCrowdsale.sol` starter code.

-Next, in the `KaseiCoinCrowdsaleDeployer` contract, you’ll add variables to store the addresses of the `KaseiCoin` and `KaseiCoinCrowdsale` contracts, which this contract will deploy.
+Next, in the `KaseiCoinCrowdsaleDeployer` contract, add variables to store the addresses of the `KaseiCoin` and `KaseiCoinCrowdsale` contracts, which this contract will deploy.
 Finally, you’ll complete the `KaseiCoinCrowdsaleDeployer` contract.
 To do so, complete the following steps:

 1. Create an `address public` variable named `kasei_token_address`, which will store the `KaseiCoin` address once that contract has been deployed.